Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_drunk_sober_time                        180     // Time in seconds for the drunk to remember their role ttt_drunk_innocent_chance                   0.7     // Chance that the drunk will become an innocent when remembering their role

-// Old Man
-ttt_old_man_starting_health                 1       // The amount of health the old man spawns with

 // Killer
-ttt_killer_max_health                       150     // The killer's starting and maximum health
 ttt_killer_knife_enabled                    1       // Whether the killer knife is enabled
 ttt_killer_crowbar_enabled                  1       // Whether the killer throwable crowbar is enabled ttt_killer_smoke_enabled                    1       // Whether the killer smoke is enabled